sandip4n/gem5-support-package/README.md

-# Booting OPAL firmware + Linux Kernel on gem5
+# Booting OPAL firmware and Linux kernel on gem5

-The below documentation is for bringing up a full system running the OPAL firmware + Linux running a simple userspace shell program.
+This describes the steps for setting up a full system simulation environment for booting the OPAL firmware followed by the Linux kernel and eventually running a simple userspace shell program.

-All of the executable binaries for the linux and skiboot firmware can be found [here](#), to boot the OS right away jump [here](#running-gem5).
+All of the executable binaries for the linux and skiboot firmware can be found in this [archive](https://github.com/power-gem5/gem5-support-package/raw/master/gem5-support-package.7z), to boot the OS right away jump [here](#running-gem5).

 To compile from scratch use the corresponding repositories on [power-gem5](https://github.com/power-gem5) and continue reading.

-## Compiling the device tree
+## Building the device tree blob
-A minimal [device tree source](#) has been created and can be converted to a device tree blob using :
+A minimal device tree source (which can be found in this [archive](https://github.com/power-gem5/gem5-support-package/raw/master/gem5-support-package.7z)) has been created and can be converted to a device tree blob using:

 ```
 $ dtc -I dts -O dtb -o devicetree_file_name.dtb devicetree_file_name.dts
 ```

-## Compiling Linux Kernel
+## Building the Linux kernel
 Clone the kernel [source](https://github.com/power-gem5/linux/) and checkout to the `gem5-experimental` branch.

-Make sure you have the cross compiler installed for powerpc and that you compile the kernel in `Big Endian` mode.
+Make sure you have the cross compiler installed for powerpc64 and that you compile the kernel in `Big Endian` mode.

 ```
 $ make ARCH=powerpc CROSS_COMPILE=powerpc64-linux-gnu- gem5_defconfig
 $ make ARCH=powerpc CROSS_COMPILE=powerpc64-linux-gnu- -j16
 ```

-## Compiling Skiboot
+## Building the OPAL firmware
 Clone the firmware [source](https://github.com/power-gem5/skiboot) and checkout to the `gem5-experimental` branch.

 Make sure this too needs to be compiled in the `Big Endian` mode.